-Yet, as many of us know, while God did punish, he also gave a promise of hope.
-And the foundation of that promise of hope - that the seed of the woman would crush the serpent, destroying death and sin - the foundation of it is love.
-Now, just because Adam and Eve were given hope, and God showed love, doesn't mean everything was better.
+Now, let's get back to Adam and Eve.
+Just because Adam and Eve were given hope, and God showed love, doesn't mean everything was better.
 In actuality, many people after them trampled on God's love.
 They didn't consider it.
 They continued to trust themselves and reject God's love.
 We go from Adam and Eve's children: Cain and Abel.
 Cain murders his brother out of jealousy.
 We move further in Genesis, reading about Lamech who rejoiced in his power to get revenge.
 Then, by the time we get to Noah's day, we read this description: 5 The Lord saw that the wickedness of man was great in the earth, and that every intention of the thoughts of his heart was only evil continually.
 6 And the Lord regretted that he had made man on the earth, and it grieved him to his heart.
-7 So the Lord said, "I will blot out man whom I have created from the face of the land, man and animals and creeping things and birds of the heavens, for I am sorry that I have made them."
+7 So the Lord said, "I will blot out man whom I have created from the face of the land, man and animals and creeping things and birds of the heavens, for I am sorry that I have made them."2